 And, we have learned the importance of public involvement - that ordinary citizens can and do make a difference.

 It is time to influence the policies which will shape our future!
 We have a right and a responsibility to insist that our health and the health of our children be protected from a toxic inheritance.
 We invite you to join with us and contribute your time or make a donation to support this work.
-We provide internships, practical experience for college students, and we welcome volunteers.
-We enjoy working together in a spirit of community.
+We welcome volunteers and enjoy working together in the spirit of community.